AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/conditionalAlternatives.rst

 ؜

-It may happen that multiple variants' expressions all evaluate to ``true``, in which case the last of these variants will be selected:
+It may happen that multiple items' expressions all evaluate to ``true``, in which case the last of these items will be selected:

 .. figure:: img/conditionalAlternatives/chunksMultipleTrue.png
     :alt: A text block with two chunks.
 Only the last chunk is "active", despite multiple expressions evaluating to true.